udithnalaka/spring-ai-mcp-cource-tool/README.md

   ![img_3.png](img_3.png)

-4. Optionally - Connect from Claude Desktop and connect to the Tool running in MCP server to answer related to the course questions.
+4. **Optionally** - Configure the MCP server tools mentioned above and connect from Claude Desktop to use the Tools running in MCP server to answer related to the course questions.